 - Cost per lead

 Of course, these points could be measured on a quarterly, monthly, weekly, or even daily basis depending on the size and member volume of a coworking space.
-It is also vital for management of a coworking space to review such numbers with a solid understanding of the coworking industry and trends—predictions, forecasts, competition’s standings, etc., in order to best measure performance.
+It is also vital for management of a coworking space to review cost numbers with a solid understanding of the coworking industry and trends—predictions, forecasts, competition’s standings, etc., in order to best measure performance.
 These statistics also help in creating goals and actionable targets for the future of the space.

 3. Community Performance

 The community aspect of a coworking space is arguably the best part of working in a flexible office space.
 Each coworking space has a unique collection of individuals from varying backgrounds, professions, and work styles: from CFO’s to graphic design freelancers.
 It only makes sense then that the internal dynamic of a coworking community be monitored and paid due diligence.
-Coworking Europe pointed out a few of the key factors to pay attention to as a community manager of a coworking space:
+Coworking Europe pointed out a few of the key factors to pay attention to as a community manager of a coworking space in Long Island:

 - Surveys to deem member satisfaction